 Ultimately, returns will require the resources of your team, ranging from the warehouse to customer service.

-- Clear policy: the added benefit to a clear policy is that it’s easy for your team to follow and enforce.
-You’ll also receive less customer service inquiries if it’s well spelled out and communicated.
+- Clear policy: the added benefit to a clear policy is that it is easy for your team to follow and enforce.
+You will also receive fewer customer service inquiries if it is well spelled out and communicated.

-- Provide third party warranties: when a customer purchases a warranty, you’ve transferred responsibility to a third party to handle the customer’s concerns.
+- Provide third-party warranties: when a customer purchases a warranty, you have transferred responsibility to a third party to handle the customer’s concerns.

-Consider your return policy an extension of your brand - it’s not only meant to maintain your bottom line, but also represents your core values.
+Consider your return policy an extension of your brand - it is not only meant to maintain your bottom line but also represents your core values.
 When your employees see your return policy upholds the values they have been a part of building, you create instant advocates.
 Combine this with a clear policy, that everyone understands, and make the whole ordeal less painful.

-Remember that although consumers prefer a generous return policy, this isn’t possible for all businesses.
+Remember that although consumers prefer a generous return policy, this is not possible for all businesses.
 When this is the case, make the most of it!
 Keep your policy to the point and remember that you can always make an exception, especially for your most loyal customers.

 See our guide on how what to include in your return policy.